For further information please contact Student Central

 Charles Darwin University has a number of adult learners entering the University through many different pathways.

-If you don't meet the minimum entry requirements (below) and would like to discuss your options, feel free to contact Student Services or call into an Information Centre, at our Casuarina or Alice Springs campuses.
+If you don't meet the minimum entry requirements (below) and would like to discuss your options, feel free to contact Student Services or call into an Student Central, at our Casuarina or Alice Springs campuses.

 Am I classified as an adult learner?